Fiona Onasanya: Criminal conviction and removal from office

 In July 2018, Onasanya was charged with perverting the course of justice in relation to two speeding incidents which occurred in 2017.
 The first charge alleged that she was driving the vehicle during a speeding incident on 24 July 2017 but that, with her brother Festus Onasanya, she had claimed that someone else was driving.
 The second charge concerned a speeding incident on 23 August 2017 when Festus is alleged to have been the one driving.
 Her brother was charged with three counts, two relating to the same incidents as his sister.
 She appeared at Westminster Magistrates' Court on 12 July 2018.
 Onasanya said on 27 July 2018 that she "strongly refutes any suggestions that I have broken the law".
 On 13 August 2018 at the Old Bailey, she pleaded not guilty to the one charge against her, relating to an alleged offence in Thorney, Cambridgeshire, in July 2017.
 Her trial date was set for 12 November 2018.

 A week before he was due to face trial with his sister, Festus Onasanya admitted three counts of perverting the course of justice.
 At the first trial, Onasanya said she did not know who was driving on 24 July 2017.
 She said that she initially mistakenly assumed that she could not have been driving the car on 24 July 2017 due to political commitments and left a Notice of Intended Prosecution (NIP) to be dealt with by whoever had been driving.
 Her brother, she said, had probably returned the form claiming someone else had been driving.
-She said she now realised that she had had an appointment that would be consistent with her having been the driver but could not remember whether she had kept the appointment.
+She said she now realised that she had an appointment that would be consistent with her having been the driver but could not remember whether she had kept the appointment.
 On 26 November 2018, the jury was discharged as it was unable to reach a verdict.